The Pixel 5 might have a lower-end chipset, but we're not worried, and here's why

-The evidence that Google was planning to go for a Snapdragon 765G in the anticipated Pixel 5 raised quite a few hackles.
-Up until now, all of Google's flagship-level Pixel phones have used high-end 800 series chipsets, and many feared that the switch would result in diminished performance.
-On paper, that might be true, but we've been using a couple of Snapdragon 765G-powered phones for the last few weeks — namely, the OnePlus Nord and Vivo X50 Pro — and, frankly, we're not worried.
+There's now ample evidence that Google will use a Snapdragon 765G chip in the anticipated Pixel 5, something that's raised more than a few eyebrows into the phone's launch.
+All of Google's previous Pixel phones have used Qualcomm's high-end 800 series Snapdragon chips, and some are fearful that a switch to a less premium processor could mean taking a real performance hit.
+But we've been using several Snapdragon 765G-powered phones for the last few weeks — namely, the OnePlus Nord, Moto Edge, and Vivo X50 Pro — and, frankly, we're not worried.

 More than fast enough